mploof/marketdata-py/README.md

 ```

 `BasicParams` includes common options like date format and result limits, while `FromToParams` specifies date ranges for historical data queries.

-### Caching

-The module implements caching to reduce API calls and improve performance.
-Cached data is stored in the `./data/cache` directory.